theMikeD/unthumbnail/readme.md

+## unthumbnail

+###Summary
-A small script to delete all image files generated automatically by Wordpress.
+A script to delete all image files generated automatically by Wordpress.

-These files are created whenever the Media Uploader is used to upload image files.

-They are in the format
+### Overview
+Whenever an image file is uploaded into Wordpress using the Media Uploader, a variety of additional image files are derived from it for use by owrdpress and various themes.
+These files are all named using the sname nomencalture:

 	<original file name>-[1 or more numbers]x[1 or more numbers].ext

+The numbers that are added to the resized filename are taken from the size of the automatically generated image file, and those sizes in turn are taken from either the Media settings for Large, Medium and Thumbnail images sizes in the Media tab of the Wordpress admin or other named sizes that may be added by a theme.

+This script can be used to purge old derived images and start afresh should you decide to change the media sizes for your blog.

+### Notes
 Must be run from a command shell in the uploads folder.

+It will delete anything that matches without warning.